lcerezo/lcerezo.github.io/_pages/about.md

 Until [then...](https://www.linkedin.com/in/luiscerezo/) or --> [resume]({% link _pages/resume.md %}).

-Personally, I love photography, design, coffee, and the list changes often.
-I love to learn new things, and hope to be a student until the day I die.

-There are links at the bottom for the normal social media things.
-Follow me there if you really want to know more.
+There are links at the bottom for the normal social media things. .
 ## Contact me
 You can contact me using my [GPG key](/gpgpub.txt)

+Or by plain old email (base64 encoded) `bHVpcyBET1QgY2VyZXpvIEFUIGdtYWlsIERPVCBjb20K`

 # Not me (Tocayos)